 *Score(s) represent the AVERAGE for the recently admitted class; scoring lower does not result in automatic rejection and scoring higher does not guarantee acceptance.

-For more information, visit the Biological Sciences program page.
+For more information, visit the Biological Sciences department page.